chldydgh4687/09_2019-2.PRP.SpatialPyramidMatching/README.md

 reference papers.pdf is in the study folder.
 Except for it, other things are related Project.

-uploading..
+# Last Submit : xx.ver

+- 어쩌구 저쩌구

 # Git

 ## Branch
 - master
-Master branch is Release.ver, Demo version
+Master branch is Last Release.ver, Final version

+- 0.4x
+It is latest version of versions before 0.5

+- 0.5x
+It is latest version of versions before 0.6

 - Develop
 Develop branch is developing codition, literally. other words, revision version. version before merged into master.